top of page

 Hi, I’m Jocelyn

-and I study animal behavior and welfare at the University of Wisconsin - Madison
+and I research animal behavior and welfare at the University of Wisconsin - Madison

 2025